The Trader’s Toolbox – Acquiring Technical Competence – Part 2 of 3

 There is a wide assortment of patterns that form in our financial markets, beginning with lowly “candlestick” formations, graduating to waveforms and their specific components, and ending with a host of pricing histories that, by their shape alone, communicate a high probability for a likely outcome to occur.
 All of these shapes and forms are a guide as to how traders are thinking at any given moment.

 Critics purport that TA, and more specifically, pattern formations are just one more self-fulfilling prophecy, signifying nothing about future price movements.
-Successful traders, however, understand that to know the tendency of the market under certain conditions or to capture a wisp of what is driving the thought processes in the minds of other traders or their software algorithms can be the keys to move the odds in your favor, ever so slightly.
-TA has been around for many years.
-Many have built considerable fortunes using it as a guide, and many have misused it, to their detriment, as well.
+Successful traders, however, understand that to know the tendency of the market under certain conditions or to capture a wisp of what is driving the thought processes in the minds of other traders or their software algorithms can be a vital part of their trading strategy.

 What are “Candlestick” formations?